iterative/dvc.org/static/docs/commands-reference/fetch.md

     $ source .env/bin/activate
 ```

-Now, we can install requirements for the project, which include DVC with S3
+Now, we can install requirements for the project:
-support:

 ```dvc
     $ pip install -r requirements.txt